angezid/advanced-mark.js/doc/doc_v2/separate-groups.md

 * The exact one wraps all (parent and nested group(s)) - you need to filter out unwanted group(s).

 They have different parent group logic:
-* The exact one does allow using a parent group as an auxiliary - you need to filter out it in order to mark a nested group(s).
+* The exact one does allow using a parent group as an auxiliary - you need to filter out it in order to highlight a nested group(s).
 * The primitive one does not allow this - if the parent group has filtered out, all nested groups are ignored.

 To test the primitive branch compatibility, just add the `d` flag.

 There is no strict requirement for the contiguity of capturing groups.
-Compare: string - 'AAB xxx BCD xx BC', to mark groups AB and BC
+Compare: string - 'AAB xxx BCD xx BC', to highlight groups AB and BC
   - in `/(AB)\b.+?\b(BC)/g` the indexOf('BC', start) find first 'BC', which is correct
   - in `/(AB)\b(.+?)\b(BC)(?!D)/g` the indexOf('BC', start) also find first 'BC', which is wrong, because of condition '(?!D)', so group 2 is required.